Harley Davidson Hard to Start When Cold

 Additionally, having a free-flowing exhaust system can greatly improve cold start performance.
 By allowing better airflow, the engine can breathe more efficiently, enhancing the starting process.
 Another helpful tip is to utilize the choked and cranked starting method or use the accelerator pump to ensure the proper fuel charge is delivered into the cylinders, aiding in ignition.

 Moreover, removing baffles from stock exhaust pipes can sometimes enhance cold start capabilities by reducing back pressure.
-Upgrading to a 1.4-volt starter can also provide better cranking power, especially in colder weather conditions, for improved cold start performance on your Harley Davidson motorcycle.
+Upgrading to a 1.4 kW (kilowatt) starter can also provide better cranking power, especially in colder weather conditions, for improved cold start performance on your Harley Davidson motorcycle.

 Pre-Ride Preparation Checklist